History of ITV: 1982–1990

 This period saw the ITV companies, and the BBC, expand their services further into the day than previously.
 A large part of this was a result of the franchising of a breakfast service in 1980.
 TV-am was awarded this contract and given a provisional start date of May 1983.
 There had been other programmes previously, such as Yorkshire's Good Morning Calendar, which had shown that the public were interested in a breakfast service.
 As a result, TV-am and the BBC rushed their own services to the air.
 TV-am would broadcast between the hours of 6.00am and 9.25am (originally 9.15am) every morning; the somewhat obscure 9.25 close time came about in order to allow time to switch transmitters from the breakfast broadcaster over to the regional ITV stations, but for the first few months on air, the close time was 9.15 as the switching process had not yet been converted fully for the broadcast of breakfast television.
 Today this transition is seamless, though the 9.25 anomaly remained until 2020.
 TV-am launched as a serious news programme on 1 February 1983.
 However, it changed its format soon after to attempt to copy the success of the BBC's Breakfast Time.

 Channel 4 had launched on 2 November 1982.
 Originally it depended on the ITV network for its funding, with the regional companies selling advertising.
 This arrangement ended on 31 December 1992 after which a 'funding formula' continued, whereby the ITV companies would subsidise Channel 4 if it fell into the red.
 However, it never did, and the funding formula was withdrawn in 1998.
 During this 16-year period, Channel 4 and ITV would regularly cross-promote each other's programming, free of charge.
 Another expansion came on 14 September 1987, when ITV Schools programming was transferred to Channel 4 (and S4C), freeing up a large section of the daytime schedule for new shows.
 This expansion in programming, and in advertising time, helped give the stations a boost.

+By 1986 demand for television advertising was so high that ITV income had grown at twice the rate of inflation over the previous ten years.
+Spending for TV ads grew 10.5% annually in real terms over the period according to Saatchi & Saatchi, compared to 7.5% for all advertising.